Pakistan pulls out of SCO meet after India objects to incorrect map

 Pakistan pulled out of a meeting of military medical professionals organised by the Shanghai Cooperation Organisation (SCO) after the Indian side objected to its use of maps that showed Kashmir as its territory.

+- The Indian side objected to Pakistan’s use of maps that showed Kashmir as its territory

+- Pakistan decided not to attend the meet on "SCO Armed Forces Contribution in Military Medical, Healthcare and Pandemics"

-This issue has affected several virtual SCO meetings over several years, the most notable being NSA Ajit Doval’s walkout after his Pakistan counterpart sat for a virtual meeting with a “new’’ political map that showed Kashmir and Junagadh as part of its territory.
+The issue has affected several virtual SCO meetings over several years, the most notable being NSA Ajit Doval’s walkout after his Pakistan counterpart sat for a virtual meeting with a “new” political map that showed Kashmir and Junagadh as part of its territory.

-On Tuesday, the Indian side again objected to the Pakistan side again using an inaccurate map to depict its borders.
-At this the Pakistan side decided not to attend the conference on “SCO Armed Forces Contribution in Military Medical, Healthcare, and Pandemics”.
+On Tuesday, the Indian side again objected to the Pakistan side using an inaccurate map to depict its borders.
+At this, the Pakistan side decided not to attend the conference on “SCO Armed Forces Contribution in Military Medical, Healthcare, and Pandemics”.

 Recent SCO line meetings have been relatively uneventful.
-On March 14, Pakistan’s Power Minister K Dastgir Khan had virtually attended the Energy Ministers meeting.
-On the same day, Pakistan attended a SCO meeting on shared Buddhist heritage and a SCO Workshop on HADR, Risk Mitigation and Disaster Resilient Infrastructure, both in Delhi.
+On March 14, Pakistan’s Power Minister K Dastgir Khan had virtually attended the Energy Ministers’ meeting.
+The same day, Pakistan attended an SCO meeting on shared Buddhist heritage and a SCO Workshop on HADR, Risk Mitigation and Disaster Resilient Infrastructure, both in Delhi.

-On March 15, Pakistan’s new Charge d’Affaires Salman Sharif attended a meeting of Heads of Ministries and Departments of SCO member states responsible for the development of physical culture and sports.
-And on March 17, Pakistan attended the SCO Tourism meet in Kashi, India virtually.

 Tribune Shorts